 Next, we are going to talk about aloe vera uses, but just so you know, you can wrap the leaf in plastic wrap and keep it in the refrigerator for next time.
 When you need it again, unwrap it, peel another piece and use it.
 Don’t throw it away if you didn’t use all of it the first time.

-Externally – Both the gel and the latex are used externally to heal skin problems, support healthy mouth and teeth and healthy hair and scalp.
+Externally – both the gel and the latex are used externally (applying to the skin) to heal skin problems, support healthy mouth and teeth and healthy hair and scalp.

 Here is a list of skin problems aloe vera can help heal by applying the gel on the skin: